HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 4. Trust Signal Framework: Presence in established directories signals legitimacy to both search engines and potential customers.

-A comprehensive analysis by WordStream found that 88% of consumers who conduct a local search on their smartphone visit or call a store within 24 hours.
+A thorough analysis by WordStream found that 88% of consumers who conduct a local search on their smartphone visit or call a store within 24 hours.
 Directories frequently appear in these local search results, creating valuable touchpoints with high-intent consumers.

 Performance MetricImpact of Quality Directory ListingsResearch Source